Registration for online greenhouse and horticultural lighting winter course now open

 This non-credit, pre-recorded online course on greenhouse and horticultural lighting is intended for greenhouse and ornamental plant growers and others interested in learning about the fundamental concepts about how plants respond to light quality, quantity and duration.
 Participants enrolled in this self-paced course will take a pre-test and a final exam to gauge their learning of the topics.
 Self-assessment quizzes will engage students with the material throughout the course.
 The course also provides links to over 36 trade articles published on pertinent lighting topics.
 The cost to take this course is $129.

 The course is taught on MSU's Desire-2-Learn Course webpage by Heidi Lindberg, MSU Extension greenhouse and nursery extension educator.
 For more information and to watch a teaser video for this course, check out the Greenhouse and Horticultural Lighting Course page.

 Available scholarships and incentives

-For the summer 2019 session, there are three scholarships available for those interested in the course but do not have the financial means to take it.
+For the winter 2019-2020 session, there are three scholarships available for those interested in the course but do not have the financial means to take it.
 Greenhouse growers interested in the scholarship will be able to apply for it upon registering by writing a short paragraph about why you should be awarded this scholarship and how you plan to use the information in your business or professional endeavors.
 The applicants and winners will be kept confidential.
 The cost of the course will be reduced to $39.99 for scholarship winners.